Rangabits/calculator_application/README.md

 ### Contribution
 Contirbutors are welcome to provide their feedback and also contribute further logics for different calculators. added API for getting loan emi details

+Anirudh - Added the module to calculate the EMI rate and the tax deduction rate for the investments.
+Added the HTML code to display the required details.